-And 43% of customers block the unknown marketing emails that they don’t recognize.
+And 43% of customers block the unknown marketing emails they don’t recognize.

 50. 56% Open Rate Success for Emojis in Subject Line

-Millennials have put the emoji trend in email marketing also.
+Millennials have put the emoji trend according to email marketing statistics.
 The subject line should be meaning full and, together with the punch line, if there is an emoji, there are more chances for the email to get opened.

 However, the over usage of emojis is not at all promoted by customers.
 People may mistakenly report valid emails as spam seeing weird emojis on the subject line!